dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

 For more specific control of functionality when accessibility is enabled, there are several signals within the accessibility manager's public API that can be connected to.

-The main catagories of signals are:
+The main categories of signals are:

 - The signal when the accessibility status is detected as being toggled on or off: StatusChangedSignal()
 - Focus changes can cause FocusChangedSignal() and FocusOvershotSignal().
 These can be connected to in order to provide custom actions when the focus is moved around the screen.